Asterisk Advanced Training

 Expand your knowledge of Asterisk.

-The Asterisk Advanced training is a five-day hands-on course that covers the knowledge and skills an advanced Asterisk administrator should know to be effective at his or her job.
+The Asterisk Advanced training is a five-day hands-on course that covers the knowledge and skills an advancing Asterisk administrator should know to be effective at his or her job.
 It is a combination of both lectures and labs designed to give the students both the theory behind the concepts and the hands-on experience to be able to effectively deploy Asterisk-based solutions.
 This course is the successor to the wildly popular Asterisk Bootcamp, which was retired in 2008.

 In Asterisk Advanced training, students will learn to create advanced dial plans and innovative telephony solutions by using the features of Asterisk.
 Along the way, students will also get important insight into VoIP.
 Students will also explore connecting Asterisk to a variety of devices, including analog phones and phone lines, digital phone lines, VoIP phones and VoIP providers.